-About every decade or so, I get into a wrestling match with my relationship status—which is single.
-And not only single, but a continuing attempt to walk out my sexuality congruent with my spiritual convictions.
-That would be celibate (insert audible groan here).
+About every decade or so, I get into a wrestling match with my relationship status, which is single.
+And not only am I single, but I also continue in an attempt to walk out my sexuality congruently with my spiritual convictions.
+That means celibacy (insert audible groan here).

 Now we singletons have many internal and external messages to fight against on a daily basis.
 Externally, there is the very loud narrative of romance and sex drum-beating in our ears.
 “Life just isn’t worth living if you’re not in an intense romantic or sexual relationship,” the culture tells us.
 It’s easy to feel like a quasi-mutant-person limping around looking for your “other half” to complete you.
 Even church culture can be unhelpful.
 With all the energy surrounding programs for families and children, invisible single men and women can fall through the cracks.
-We have weddings, baby showers, anniversary and children’s parties for families—yet there is no communal celebration for a singleton.
-Of course I’ve loved joining in these milestone events with my friends and family.
-But, is it a surprise that church is the “loneliest place of the week” my single friends often say?
+We have weddings, baby showers, anniversary and children’s parties for families.
+Yet there is no communal celebration for a singleton.
+Of course, I’ve loved joining in these milestone events with my friends and family.
+But, is it a surprise that my single friends often say church is the “loneliest place of the week”?

-Internally, there is the battle of the “American Singles Mentality”.
+Internally, there is the battle of the “American Singles Mentality.”
 I unconsciously go through life with the idea I must do everything on my own.
 I have to live, eat, shop, and get myself to my appointments—alone.
 Where in the world did that come from?
 Yet, I know my other single friends go through life in a similar way.
 Add also some aging and the occasional pangs of physical loneliness.
-Then, a heaping dose of same-sex attraction and it’s no small wonder you’re sometimes feeling body slammed in this wrestling match.
-It’s at these points of time that I often wonder—“why am I doing this again?”
+Then, a heaping dose of same-sex attraction and it’s no small wonder I’m sometimes feeling body slammed in this wrestling match.
+It’s at these points of time that I often wonder, “Why am I doing this again?”

 Luckily, Catholic priest and writer Henri Nouwen comes to the rescue.
 Henri knew this very same personal struggle in a profound way.
 It’s to him I look to remind me of the spiritual significance of marriage and singleness–for my own sanity.
 He reframes them according to the beauty of Christian tradition in his book Clowning in Rome: Reflections on Solitude, Celibacy, Prayer, and Contemplation.